5 advantages of individual health insurance

 3. Individuality

-While most employees are thankful for the group health insurance plan their employer offers, they don't get any say in what kind of plan they ultimately end up with.
+While most employees are thankful for the group plan their employer offers, they don't get any say in what kind of plan they end up with.
 They're often lumped into a one-size-fits-all plan without any choice on their network, coinsurance, or monthly premium cost.

-By reimbursing your employees for their individual health insurance instead, they can choose a personalized plan that works with their preferred doctors, healthcare providers, and budget.
+By reimbursing your employees for their individual health insurance instead, they can choose a personalized plan that works with their preferred doctors, provider networks, and budget.
 If your employees need chronic condition management or special medical equipment, they can choose the type of plan that best fits their needs.

 4. Flexibility